 Experience the Magnificent Beauty of Kabinakagami Lake.
-Remotely located, Kaby Lodge is a fly-in wilderness resort that offers people a trip of a lifetime for gian walleye, pike, bear, moose and more.
+Remotely located, Kaby Lodge is a fly-in wilderness resort that offers people a trip of a lifetime for giant walleye, pike, bear, moose and more.

 Kaby Lodge is located 45 miles northeast of White River in Northern Ontario’s Algoma Country at the south end of Kabinakagami Lake.
 Trophy fishing for Walleye and Northern Pike is a memorable experience as a result of hundreds of miles of shoreline created by more than 140 islands on ‘Big Kaby Lake’.
 This breathtaking body of water covers over 30,802 acres and it’s average water depth is 20-24 ft. deep with deeper channels in certain areas; all of which is ideal for the fly-in fishing enthusiast.